primer/brand/.changeset/friendly-deers-obey.md

 '@primer/react-brand': patch
 ---

-Fixed overflow issues on SubdomainNavBar
+Fixed menu item overflow issues on narrow viewports in `SubdomainNavBar`.

+In addition, the `body` element will now hide overflow content and prevent background scrolling when the menu is open.